NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 ---
 title: 'How Accessibility, FAIR, and CARE principles can help overcome barriers'
-teaching: 10
+teaching: 40
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do the accessibility of digital resources and implementation of the FAIR and CARE principles can enhance the involvement of marginalized communities in the open science framework?
+- How do the accessibility of digital resources and the implementation of the FAIR and CARE principles can enhance the involvement of marginalized communities in the open science framework?

 ::::::::::::::::::::::::::::::::::::::::::::::::